What is autoimmune hepatitis?

 - Is less common

 - Most often affects girls between the ages of 2 and 14 years old

 The liver is a large organ that lies up under your ribs on the right side of your belly or abdomen.
 It helps filter waste from your body, makes bile to help digest food, and stores sugar that your body uses for energy.

 Experts don’t know what causes autoimmune hepatitis.

 It is linked to a disorder called hypergammaglobulinemia.
 This disorder occurs when you have too many protein antibodies in your blood.
 It may be caused by a long-term (chronic) infection or certain blood diseases.

 Type 1 autoimmune hepatitis is linked with other disorders where the body attacks itself (autoimmune disorders).
-These may include thyroiditis, Grave's disease, type 1 diabetes, and ulcerative colitis.
+These may include thyroiditis, Grave's disease, type 1 diabetes, hemolytic anemia, immune thrombocytopenia, celiac disease, and ulcerative colitis.

 What are the symptoms of autoimmune hepatitis?

 Each person’s symptoms may vary.
 Some of the most common symptoms may include:

 - Extreme tiredness (fatigue)